stvkoch/git-hooks/README.md

 git-hooks
 =========

-This check syntax fo php, xml, yaml and javascript file before commit your changes!
+This check syntax for php, xml, yaml and javascript files, before commit your changes!
+If find any error, not leave send to repository

 Clone this repo on .git you directory